-Project Salary Increases 3.30% to 15.3% (varies by service) Mortality Tables Pub-2010 General Mortality Table
+Projected Salary Increases 3.3% to 15.3% (varies by service)

+Mortality Tables Pre-retirement; PUB-2010 General Mortality table, projected with ultimate

-Experience Study July 1, 2014-June 30, 2018
+Experience Study July 1, 2014 - June 30, 2018

 The long-term expected return on plan assets is reviewed as part of the regular experience studies prepared every five years for the Kentucky Retirement Systems.
 The most recent analysis, performed for the period covering fiscal years 2014 through 2018, is outlined in a report dated April 18, 2019.
 Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.